-The role of parents is very dominant in this dress and meals. condition.
-Pragmatic practical-minded parents their children have been categorised as "maa neighbors.
-As Silvani puts it, silamati" or have survived.
-In other words, they have practised the Sunna of the Messenger, which is to marry.
+The role of parents is very dominant in this encourage the process of marriage as described above.
+The most important thing for parents is that their children have been categorised as "maa Pragmatic practical-minded parents have practised the Sunna of the Messenger, which In other words, they silamati" or have survived. is to marry. condition.